Construct Only is a project delivery method and type of contract frequently used in the construction industry.

 - engages a contractor to construct the project in line with the design.

-In a true Construct Only contract, there should be no liability between the design phase and construct phase of the project.
+In a true Australian standard Construct Only contract, there should be no liability between the design phase and construction phase of the project.

 The design consultants are responsible and liable for the design aspects of the project, whilst the contractors are responsible for constructing the design and are liable where they have failed to comply with the design.